United States intervention in Chile: 1973 coup

+According to the historian Sebastián Hurtado, there isn't documentary evidence to support that the United States Government acted actively in the coordination and execution of the September 11 coup actions by the Chilean Armed Forces; however, Richard Nixon's interest from the beginning was that the Allende government would not be consolidated and acted actively and decisively in the campaign to destabilize his government.

 The CIA in their report, was confident that Allende was definitely going to be ousted from office, and that a "coup appears to have the support of all the service commanders", which neither Allende nor his supporters could resist.
 And that Allende was aware that any attempt "to oppose the military could result in heavy casualties."
 The CIA informed the White House about the National Police of Chile's knowledge about an imminent coup, who were in "contact with plotters and have agreed not to resist the military if a coup is attempted."
 This level of knowledge the CIA shared with the White House not only demonstrated an effective way the agency deployed in picking intelligence, but also its closed network or otherwise indirect involvement in the coup.

 On one breadth, the CIA entrusted in the non-friendly political atmosphere in Chile at the time which opposed Allende's government would eventually force him out of office, "should no coup develop."
 The CIA reported that the "rightist National Party" was a step further "demanding Allende’s resignation" on the backdrop of his "incompetence."
 This incompetence and non-friendly opposed political atmosphere were a direct economic orchestration by the CIA that made Chile ungovernable, a situation the National Parties aimed to use to their advantage.